Turbulence modeling: Eddy viscosity

 Joseph Valentin Boussinesq was the first to attack the closure problem, by introducing the concept of eddy viscosity.
 In 1877 Boussinesq proposed relating the turbulence stresses to the mean flow to close the system of equations.
 Here the Boussinesq hypothesis is applied to model the Reynolds stress term.
-Note that a new proportionality constant $\nu_t > 0$, the turbulence eddy viscosity, has been introduced.
-Models of this type are known as eddy viscosity models or EVM's.
+Note that a new proportionality constant $\nu_t > 0$, the (kinematic) turbulence eddy viscosity, has been introduced.
+Models of this type are known as eddy viscosity models (EVMs).